 Doing business on a worldwide basis requires us and our subsidiaries to comply with the laws and regulations of the U.S. government and various international jurisdictions, and our failure to comply with these rules and regulations may expose us to liabilities.
 These laws and regulations may apply to companies, individual directors, officers, employees and agents, and may restrict our operations, trade practices investment decisions and partnering activities.
 In particular, our international operations are subject to U.S. and foreign anti-corruption laws and regulations, such as the FCPA.
 The FCPA prohibits U.S. companies and their officers, directors, employees and agents acting on their behalf from corruptly offering, promising, authorizing or providing anything of value to foreign officials for the purposes of influencing official decisions or obtaining or retaining business or otherwise obtaining favorable treatment.
 The FCPA also requires companies to make and keep books, records and accounts that accurately and fairly reflect transactions and dispositions of assets and to maintain a system of adequate internal accounting controls.
-As part of our business, we deal with state-owned business enterprises, the employees and representatives of which may be considered foreign officials for purposes of the FCPA.
-In addition, some of the international locations in which we operate lack a developed legal system and have elevated levels of corruption.
+As part of our business, we deal with state-owned business enterprises, the employees and eveloped legal system and have elevated levels of corruption.
 As a result of the above activities, we are exposed to the risk of violating anti-corruption laws.
 Violations of these legal requirements are punishable by criminal fines and imprisonment, civil penalties, disgorgement of profits, injunctions, debarment from government contracts as well as other remedial measures.
 We have established policies and procedures designed to assist us and our personnel in complying with applicable U.S. and international laws and regulations.
-However, our employees, subcontractors and agents could take actions that violate these requirements,
+However, our employees, subcontractors and agents could take actions that violate these requirements, which could adversely affect our reputation, business, financial condition and results of operations.